 Definition of upper boundary

-Upwards appearance of more homogeneous strata comprising grey claystones and silty clays, in the overlying unit (Division A3 of King, 1981).
+The top of the Walton Member is marked by the upwards appearance of more homogeneous strata comprising grey claystones and silty clays, in the overlying Ockendon Member (Division A3 of King, 1981).

 Definition of lower boundary

-Rests on a discontinuity, usually marked by a flint gravel bed or a glauconitic horizon, or both.
+The Walton Member rests on a discontinuity, usually marked by a flint gravel bed or a glauconitic horizon, or both.
 It generally overlies the Harwich Formation except where it locally overlies the Lambeth Group (King, 1981; Ellison et al., 1994).

 Thickness

-Thickens generally eastwards to a maximum of 17 m (King, 1981, in prep.).
+The Walton Member thickens generally eastwards to a maximum of 17 m (King, 1981, in prep.).

 Distribution

-Present throughout the Hampshire and London basins, except in the west.
+The Walton Member is present throughout the Hampshire and London basins, except in the west, and in East Anglia.

 Age

 Eocene (Ypresian)

 3.3.2.2 OCKENDON MEMBER (OCKD)

 Name

-This unit is named after South Ockendon, south-west Essex, where the London Clay was exposed in a series of large clay pits (King, 1981, in prep.).
+The Ockendon Member is named after South Ockendon, south-west Essex, where the London Clay was exposed in a series of large clay pits (King, 1981, in prep.).

 Previous name

 The Ockendon Member corresponds to Unit B of Ellison et al. (2004) and Division A3 of King (1981).

 Type section

-Staines 5 Borehole (TQ07SW156) [TQ 0360 7250], from 81.0 to 97.4 m (Ellison and Williamson, 1999, fig.6; Ellison et al., 2004, p.46).
+Staines 5 Borehole (TQ07SW156) [TQ 0360 7250], from 81.0 to 97.4 m depth (Ellison and Williamson, 1999, fig.6; Ellison et al., 2004, p.46).

 Reference section

 South Ockendon clay quarry (Essex) [TQ 61 82] (cf. the nearby Aveley Quarry, King, 1981, fig. 11).

 Formal subdivisions

 None

 Lithology

-According to King (1981, 2003) this member can be divided into a lower part (A3i) that comprises silty homogeneous clay with several layers of grey claystones, and an upper part (A3ii) that comprises silty clay with many very thin layers of very fine-grained sand.
+According to King (1981), the Ockendon Member can be divided into a lower part (A3i) that comprises silty homogeneous clay with several layers of grey claystones, and an upper part (A3ii) that comprises silty clay with many very thin layers of very fine-grained sand.
 This also contains claystone but in very thin layers and lenses that are commonly soft and redbrown.

 Genetic interpretation

 Marine: inner to outer shelf

 Definition of upper boundary

-Disappearance of thin layers and partings of well-sorted, fine-grained sand (beneath a thin bed of sandy silty clay at the base of the Aveley Member) and a return to mainly homogeneous clay.
+The top of the Ockendon Member is marked by the disappearance of thin layers and partings of well-sorted, fine-grained sand (beneath a thin bed of sandy silty clay at the base of the Aveley Member) and a return to mainly homogeneous clay.

 Definition of lower boundary

-Upwards appearance of homogeneous strata mainly comprising grey clays and claystones with calcareous fossils and calcareous concretions, with less silty clay than in the underlying unit (King, 1981, 2003, in prep.).
+The base of the Ockendon Member is marked by the upwards appearance of homogeneous strata mainly comprising grey clays and claystones with calcareous fossils and calcareous concretions, with less silty clay than in the underlying Walton Member (King, 1981, in prep.).

 Thickness

 Thickens generally eastwards to a maximum of 18 m (King, 1981, in prep.).

 Distribution

-Present throughout the Hampshire and London basins, except in the west.
+The Ockendon Member is present throughout the Hampshire and London basins, except in the west.

 Age

 Eocene (Ypresian)

 3.3.2.3 AVELEY MEMBER (AVLY)

 Name

-This unit is named after Aveley, south-west Essex, where it was once exposed in the Sandy Lane quarry [TQ 55 80] (King, 1981; Williams, 2002).
+The Aveley Member is named after Aveley, south-west Essex, where it was once exposed in the Sandy Lane quarry [TQ 55 80] (King, 1981; Williams, 2002).

 Previous name

 Aveley Member corresponds to Unit C (Ellison et al. 2004), and to Division B and the lower part of Division C (King, 1981, in prep.).

 Type section

-Staines 5 Borehole (TQ07SW156) [TQ 0360 7250], from 40 to 81.0 m (Ellison and Williamson, 1999, fig.6; Ellison et al., 2004, p.46)
+Staines 5 Borehole (TQ07SW156) [TQ 0360 7250], from 40 to 81.0 m depth (Ellison and Williamson, 1999, fig.6; Ellison et al., 2004, p.46)

 Formal subdivisions

 None.